-4. Upon approval, you will receive a Certificate of Compliance.
+4. After verification, you will receive a Certificate of Compliance.
 The certificate is valid for ten (10) years.

 5. Keep this certificate for any future real estate transactions and provide to the new property owner upon sale.

 What if repairs need to be made?

 If the initial inspection fails, all repairs must be completed to obtain a Certificate of Compliance.
 On the Private Sewer Lateral Inspection Form the Qualified Contractor will note what repairs need to be completed by any licensed plumbing contractor with a City of Morgan Hill business license in order to pass a future inspection.
 A second inspection will need to take place after the repairs are completed to pass the inspection for the property.
 If the seller of the property negotiates with the buyer, a Transfer of Responsibility to Repair Form my be completed.